 Graduate Research Awards for Disarmament, Arms Control and Non-Proliferation

 The original format of the programme offered three Doctoral Research Awards of $5,000.00 and four Master's Research Awards of $2,500.00 each year to support research, writing and fieldwork leading to the completion of a major research paper or dissertation proposal on an issue related to disarmament, arms control and non-proliferation.
-For the 2010-2011 GRA competition, The Simons Foundation doubled the funding available for the awards with the intention of doubling the number of students able to participate, which allowed ISROP to develop a new and innovative format for the GRA consultations held at DFAIT headquarters in Ottawa.
+The programme was later restructured to consist of a series of debates on timely issues.
+The eight students who made the strongest argument in support of their position, as determined by an expert review panel, were selected to receive a Graduate Research Award of $3,000.00 and required to defend their position in person at the GRA Debates held at DFAIT headquarters in Ottawa.

 The competition has since been revised to simplify the application process and increase the value of the cash awards.
 A total of four awards of CAD$5,000 are now available to Canadian Master’s and/or Doctoral candidates to support the research and writing of an academic paper responding to a specific Non-Proliferation, Arms Control and Disarmament (NACD) topic.
 Awards also include domestic travel support to Ottawa where successful candidates present their completed papers during a special event at Global Affairs Canada.